Also known as: Cervical inflammation and Inflammation - cervix

 Call your health care provider if you have symptoms of cervicitis.

-Ways to reduce the risk of cervicitis include:
+Things you can do to reduce your risk of developing cervicitis include:

 - Review date: